rosasurfer/mt4-php-tools/app/lib/dukascopy/README.md

 ```
 ---

-`DUKASCOPY_TIMEFRAME_START` defines the storage format of the history start time of a single timeframe:
+`DUKASCOPY_TIMEFRAME_START` describes the storage format of the history start time of a single timeframe:
 ```C++
 // big-endian
 struct DUKASCOPY_TIMEFRAME_START {   // -- offset --- size --- description -----------------------------------------------